© Global Warming Images / WWF

 Zero Food Waste Coalition

-Food Waste Action Plan
+U.S. Food Loss & Waste Policy Action Plan

 1. Invest in Prevention and Keep Waste out of Landfills